-What once ensured that I sat at a table next to the teacher is now posted daily.
+What once ensured that I sat at a table next to the teacher is now posted, Monday through Friday.

 My second chapbook, "The Second Book of Pearl: The Cats" is now available as either a paper chapbook or as a downloadable item.
 See below for the Pay Pal link or click on its cover just to the right of the newest blog post to download to your Kindle, iPad, or Nook. $3.99 for inspired tales of gin, gambling addiction and inter-feline betrayal.